 The ERA Chair, funded by the European Commission, will as a whole link existing capabilities of studying creative industries, open data, cultural dynamics and policy making thus creating synergies across multiple areas, in order to connect and combine various data sources to cultural practices of both consumption and production.
-As a team the chair fill consist of at minimum one professor and her/his 6 associates.
-Three of Tallinn University schools cooperate in facilitating the ERA Chair: the Baltic Film, Media, Arts and Communication School (BFM), the School of Humanities (SH) and the School of Digital Technologies (SDT).
-One of the aims of the project is develop new interdiscplinary cooperation models between different schools.
+As a team the chair consists of at minimum one professor and her/his associates.
+Three of Tallinn University schools cooperate in facilitating the ERA Chair: the Baltic Film, Media and Arts School (BFM), the School of Humanities (SH) and the School of Digital Technologies (SDT).
+One of the aims of the project is to develop new interdisciplinary cooperation models between different schools.

 The practical extension of the ERA Chair will be the CUDAN Open Lab.
 The Open Lab will be a cooperation platform designed to work with multiple external partners, both public and private.
 Therein the aim will be to collect, analyze and use digital cultural data and to develop relevant new analytic methods – all in order to better understand contemporary cultural dynamics and incorporate this understanding into public cultural service designs, and cultural and creative industries’ policymaking processes.
 Many of the relevant partners TLU is already cooperating with, but now the aim is to do it more systematically by developing new cooperation formats and entirely new physical space for the Open Lab.